-Recommendations from a local who knows what’s cool!Read More →
+Recommendations from a local who knows what’s cool in Bogotá.Read More →

 The total land area of Bogotá is 613 square miles which is roughly the same size as Greater London.

 Colombia is on Colombia Standard Time.
 It’s GMT -5 hours, meaning that it’s 1 hour ahead of New York and 6 hours ahead of London.
 Without calculating for daylight savings.

 US Citizens will need: